 - Wrong choice of clothes or sponges: for example, it is wrong to use a strong towel.
 Instead, use a microfibre towel.

-Let’s say, for instance, your washing cloth or sponge drops onto the floor, just grab a new one.
-It’s always useful to keep a spare cloth or two beside you to avoid scratching your car with dirty accessories and having to detail or repaint it.
-If you can take your car to a get a touchless wash, that’s even better: A touchless wash removes any chance of microscopic pieces of dirt and grit from coming in contact with your car.
+Let’s say, for instance, your washing cloth or sponge drops onto the floor; grab a new one.
+It’s always helpful to keep a spare cloth or two beside you to avoid scratching your car with dirty accessories and having to detail or repaint it.
+If you can take your car to get a touchless wash, that’s even better: A touchless wash removes any chance of microscopic pieces of dirt and grit from coming in contact with your car.

 5. Clean any Ash that comes in contact with your Car

 The easiest way to avoid this is to keep your car covered. if you plan to leave it parked outside.
 To get the ash off, gently dust the ash away with a car duster.

 6. How to Prevent vehicle paint damage from Fingerprints and Other Writings

 The easiest way to avoid this is not to do it.
 But it’s still bound to happen.
 You can use a duster to wipe down your car daily to prevent accidental sanding.
 Better still, you can use a little polish if you need to remove small scratches.
 However, it would be best to wash your car before polishing.